jbrains/20181210-Riga-SurvivingLegacyCode/documents/Inbox.md

   - Should we look for a replacement report?
 - Convert tabs to spaces and fix formatting.
 - Add code to actually let the players answer questions.
 Why isn't this already done?!
+- When can we safely fix the typo "corrent"?!

 ## Design Ideas